CarlosSimon02/wordpress-test/wp-content/plugins/supafaya-tickets/README.md

 - Make sure localStorage is enabled in your browser
 - Check the browser console for any JavaScript errors
 - Ensure your checkout redirect is properly set up

+### "Security verification failed" Error
+- This error typically occurs if the nonce verification fails
+- Try refreshing the page to get a new nonce
+- Check that your server time is accurate
+- Make sure you're using the latest version of the plugin

 ### API Connection Issues
 - Verify your API URL in the plugin settings